gelever/GAUSS/README.md

 of freedom.

 This project was originally a fork of [LLNL/smoothG](https://github.com/llnl/smoothG).
-However, it has been rewritten completely to remove the dependence on the [LLNL/mfem](https://github.com/llnl/mfem) library.
+However, it has been rewritten completely to remove dependence on the finite element library [mfem](https://github.com/llnl/mfem).
 Apart from now being completely algebraic, there are some additional extensions.
 This includes multilevel upscaling, refactored code base, additional build scripts, more robust continious integration environment, and so on and so on.

 This code is based largely on the following paper: